crwainstock/mvp/README.md

       - Because the external API is accessed on the back end, fetches made from the front end include the URLs built for the project (rather than the Google API URLs).
   - You can see more about router functions and how they're organized in [this document](https://docs.google.com/document/d/15Zsi57j_uF6vQbdLi3YIE2zm1OKTCM4QIMPd1E8kLK0/edit?usp=sharing).

+-**External API**

+- [This document](https://docs.google.com/document/d/1TqOBXKuoiHzE9XssIHymhAjA-HtkxkwghmaodOgzPIk/edit?usp=sharing) includes some notes and links to useful information about the Google Books external API.

 ## App Demo

 You can watch [an app demo here](https://www.loom.com/share/32b795f8cc7649c2886781d2e89ea99c).